paulwratt/NextorBuilder/README.md

 This project is WIP.
 There's an error compiling FDISK which I am trying to solve with the original Nextor developer.
 Meanwhile I am applying a patch that I have created to solve the problem.
 That's the reason for the file **sdcc.patch**

-## That's it :)
+## That's it

 I know this tool won't be used at all.
 It's a very small niche of knowledge.
-But if you happen to encounter this and it's usefull for you, please give me feedback.
+But if you happen to encounter this and it's usefull for you, please let me know!
+Thanks :)